openmhealth/omh-dsu-ri/README.md

 1. The collection should now be available.
 The folder names describe the requests, and the request names describe the expected outcome.
 1. Create an [environment](https://www.getpostman.com/docs/environments).
 Environments provide values for the `{{...}}` placeholders in the collection.
    Add the following environment keys and values, possibly changing the values if you've customised the installation.
-    * `authorizationServer.host` - IP address of your Docker host (on Mac OS X, `boot2docker ip` will print this IP to the console)
+    * `authorizationServer.host` - IP address of your Docker host (on Mac OS X and Windows, `boot2docker ip` will print this IP to the console)
     * `authorizationServer.port` -  `8082`
     * `resourceServer.host` -  IP address of your Docker host
     * `resourceServer.port` -  `8083`